SDU-eScience/Documentation/docs/source/index.rst

 ==================================
 postgreSQL hot standby & streaming replication settings
 -------------------------------------------------------
 We have three PostgreSQL database instances-one primary and two hot standbys.
 These two hot standbys are replicas of the primary so that we can run read-only queries on them.
 PostgreSQL provides ``streaming replication`` for the capability to continuously ship and apply the WAL XLOG records to our standby servers in order to keep them current.
-To set up ``hot standby`` for our two PostgreSQL instances and enable ``streaming replication``, our configurations are shown as below.
+To set up ``hot standby`` and enable ``streaming replication``, our configurations are shown as below.

 1. create an user named replication with REPLICATION privileges